-If luck's against him, he'll be going someplace else-the place more than 25,009 Americans go each year who are killed by falls.
+If luck's against him, he'll be going someplace else-the place more than 25,000 Americans go each year who are killed by falls.
 To the undertakers.
 Where do these falls occur?
 The National Safety Council says that over half the victims are killed in their own homes.
 These falls don't just happen, they're caused-a good many by sloppy housekeeping.
 Falls in the home can and must be prevented.
 The procedure is simple: Remove the hazards.
 Take stair falls, for example.
 Poor lighting, loose or rotten steps or lack of handrail cause many stair falls.
 Rugs at the head of stairs or stair carpets, which are not securely fastened down often throw people to injury or death.
-Failure to identify national Brotherhood of Electri- who render important public developed and distributed on to pass Compulsory Open Shop the bottom step as the last causes other falls.
-(Painting the bottom step white would help mediate personal and local com- G&E Dept. Negotiations up to date.
+Failure to identify causes other falls.
+(Painting the bottom step white would help here.)